Alicepinch/roots-cafe/README.md

 - A hamburger menu for mobile and tablet view across all page so user's can navigate easily via the drop down menu on smaller devices.

 #### Location Map:
-- Available on the 'Visit' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe from the iframe.
+- Available on the 'Visit Us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe from the iframe.

 #### Opening Times:
-- Available on the 'Visit' page accessed via the top navigation provides the opening times for the cafe.
+- Available on the 'Visit Us' page accessed via the top navigation provides the opening times for the cafe.

 #### Customer Reviews:
 - Available on the homepage when scrolled down.
 This allows user to view some reviews from previous customers.